Category

 How do I start freelance writing with no experience?

-There are different answers to this question, depending on where you are in life.
+There are different answers to this question of how to find freelance writing jobs, depending on where you are in life.
 If you’re looking for entry-level freelance writing jobs, but you have other experience, then the easiest way to kick-start a freelance writing career is to write in the space where your expertise lies.
 Trade magazines are a great place to start doing this.
 This is probably the biggest advantage of having your first freelance job be the start of a second career.
 Here are the 5 Ways to Start Freelancing with No Experience.

 If you’re not established in a specific industry, the first thing to do is make a list of your hobbies and things that interest you.
 Make sure to read widely about any topic you want to write about and be as knowledgeable as you can, then search for article requests.
 These may even be in publications you’ve been reading, which is important when looking for freelance writing opportunities for beginners.
 Being familiar with a specific publication makes it easier to write in the style they prefer and to know what types of articles they’re interested in.
 If you think of something while you’re reading, go to their masthead (or website), find the editor for the section you want to write about, familiarize yourself with the writer’s guidelines, and pitch the idea!